 Future of PH/Research

-This presentation will highlight the various clinical trials that are currently active and discuss the trials that have recently been completed.
-During this session, we will also discuss stem cells as a potential novel therapy for PAH, particularly for patients with advanced disease that is not responding to available therapies.
+This presentation will highlight various active and recently completed clinical trials.
+The panel will also discuss stem cells as a potential novel therapy for pulmonary arterial hypertension, particularly for patients with advanced disease who are unresponsive to currently available therapies.

 Back to top of page

-Ask a Pediatrician – For Parents of Infant-11 year-old Patients
+Ask a Pediatrician – For Parents of Infants to11 Year-Old Patients

 The aims of therapy for pediatric patients are unique.
-As advances in therapeutic options become available, consideration for this is paramount.
-This session will focus on treatment strategies and their impact on the patient (age 0-11) and family.
+This session will focus on treatment strategies and their impact on pediatric patients (ages 0-11) and their families.

-Ask a Pediatrician – For Parents of 12-18 year-old Patients
+Ask a Pediatrician – For Parents of 12 to 18 year-old Patients

-Discuss the transition from pediatric to adult PH care providers,focusing on pre-transition teaching and patient responsibility.
-Learn how to make the transition smooth for patient, parent and provider.
+Transitioning from pediatric to adult PH care can be difficult.
+This session will review pretransition counseling, patient responsibility and how to make the transition smooth for patients, parents and providers.

-The purpose of this session is to describe how newly approved medications for adults are being used in children.
+This session will describe how newly approved medications for adults are being used in children.

 Back to top of page